 So I decided to make my own at home, but reduce the heat by cutting down on the amount of chilli.

-Because I like a little sweetness, I added a side helping of peas and edamame beans, and a quick sambal made by chopping tomatoes, onions and coriander, and mixing with a little balsamic vinegar.
+For a hint of freshness, I added a quick sambal made by chopping tomatoes, onions and coriander, and mixing with a little balsamic vinegar.

 And because I’d adjusted the chilli to my own taste, it had the perfect amount of heat!